-No scalpel is used and no stitches are needed.
-The patient only feels pressure.
-A bandage is placed on the leg and can be removed two days later, and you’ll be advised to wear a compression stocking for a week.
-Most of the visible veins will have disappeared and there is usually no visible scar.
+We will put a bandage on your leg that you can remove after two days, and our physicians will advise you to wear a compression stocking for a week.
+The treatment should cause most of the visible veins to disappear, and there is usually no visible scar.
 Any bruising or firm lumps will typically dissipate as the leg continues to heal.